rajeevt2001/Dos-serial-video/README.md

 - Place the reciever code on the Dos machine, you can do this by copying it into a floppy disk (although floppy is rarely used today) or in an sd card and use a sd card floppy emulator on the dos machine.
 Or if you are on dos box, mount the reciever folder.
 - Go to the reciver folder and run the command: reciever.exe
 - If somehow the exe is not working, you can recompile the cpp file (located in the same folder) using turbo c compiler and then execute the exe with the same command.

+## Note
+- If using Dos-Box set cpu speed to ~4595 cycles (386 DX 25 Mhz) otherwise the output will not be good as the cpu lower than that will not cope up with this high baud rate
+- By looking at the first point, it means that the minimum cpu requirement for the real machine is intel 386 DX or equivalent.

 ## Usage